This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Mojácar, located in Almeria on the southeast coast of Andalucía in Spain, consists of two distinctly different areas, just two kilometers apart.
 Mojácar Pueblo, one of Spain’s most beautiful white villages (also known as Pueblos Blancos) nestled in the Sierra Cabrera hills, and Mojácar Playa, a contemporary beach resort.

 Mojácar Pueblo has been inhabited since around 2000 BC by several different groups, including the Greeks and Romans, however, the North African Moors were the ones to leave a lasting mark and helped the town flourish.
-It has been the site of everything from pirate attacks to severe droughts, and traces of this rich history can still be seen throughout the windy cobblestone streets and white-washed houses.

 🌟 Remember to always get insurance before you travel to Spain or anywhere else.
 SafetyWing is an affordable subscription travel insurance that you can purchase even after departure.
 Read my complete SafetyWing review here.